 About Me

-I physically grew up in Durham, North Carolina.
-I'm tough.
-I mentally grew up in New York City.
-I’m resourceful.
-I live, breathe and bleed DUKE University; particularly DUKE men’s basketball and Coach Mike Krzyzewski.
-Krzyzewski is an added word to my spell check dictionary as I use it nearly everyday.
-I did something when I was 22 that I could never achieve again at any other age: I moved to New York City.
-My first name is Sarah, my middle name is my Grandmother’s maiden name and my last name apparently means Goose of the Forest. (@BlueInThe212)
+I grew up in Durham, North Carolina.
+I did something when I was 22 that changed the game: I moved to New York City.
+I live, breathe and bleed DUKE University, namely DUKE basketball.
+Krzyzewski is an added word to my spell-check dictionary as I use it nearly everyday.
+I met my Boston-born wife, Ariana, a DUKE grad, in NYC, during grad school, when we both worked at a restaurant together... named Duke's (zero relation).
+My first name is Sarah - with an "h", my middle name is my Grandmother’s maiden name and my last name (apparently) means Goose of the Forest.

 Thursday, February 28, 2013